oletizi/avi-docs/src/site/avi-vantage-integration-with-rancheros/index.md

 <a href="img/rancher-integration0.png"><img src="img/rancher-integration0.png" alt="rancher-integration0" width="608" height="565"></a>

 * The Avi Controller must be configured with a link-local subnet, to use for allocating IP addresses for east-west applications.
 In this article, we will use subnet of 169.254.0.0/24.
-To create a link-local subnet using the Vantage CLI, log onto the Avi Controller through SSH or the CLI shell, and use the following commands: <pre crayon="false" class="command-line language-bash" data-prompt=":&nbsp;>" data-output="2-5"><code>: &gt; configure serviceengineproperties seproperties&gt; se_runtime_properties seproperties:se_runtime_properties&gt; service_ip_subnets 169.254.0.0/24 seproperties:se_runtime_properties&gt; save
+To create a link-local subnet using the Vantage CLI, log onto the Avi Controller through SSH or the CLI shell, and use the following commands: <pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="2-5"><code>: &gt; configure serviceengineproperties seproperties&gt; se_runtime_properties seproperties:se_runtime_properties&gt; service_ip_subnets 169.254.0.0/24 seproperties:se_runtime_properties&gt; save